The subject leader for Physical Education is Mr Thomas

 - sturdy trainers or astro-turf boots (gym pumps offer little protection in games sessions)

-- plain black sweater or school sweater maybe worn in colder winter months at the discretion of the teacher
+- the school sweater or cardigan maybe worn in colder winter months at the discretion of the teacher

 - woolly hats and gloves may also be worn in colder months